fcarlone/react-clicky-game/README.md

 ### Software/libraries used for this application:
 React - a JavaScript library for building user interfaces
-JavaScript - for the applications logic
+JavaScript - for application logic
 Bootstrap - front-end framework used to create modern websites and making the application responsive
 React Bootstrap - for creating the modal plugin